-(9) Other measures as appropriate, which may include standardized tests. [(f)] (d) Individual test information shall be maintained in a student's educational record in a manner consistent with section 438 of the Family Educational Rights and Privacy Act of 22 PA Code Chapter 4 1974 (20 U.S.C.A. § 1232g) and 34 CFR Part 99 (relating to family educational rights and privacy).
+(9) Other measures as appropriate, which may include standardized tests.
+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 [(f)] (d) Individual test information shall be maintained in a student's educational record in a manner consistent with section 438 of the Family Educational Rights and Privacy Act of 1974 (20 U.S.C.A. § 1232g) and 34 CFR Part 99 (relating to family educational rights and privacy).

 [(g)] (e) Children with disabilities shall be included in the local assessment system, with appropriate accommodations, when necessary.
-As appropriate, the school district, including a charter [schools] school, or AVTS shall develop guidelines for the participation of children with disabilities in alternate assessments for those children who cannot participate in the local assessment as determined by each child's Individualized Education Program team under the Individuals with Disabilities Education Act and this part.
+As appropriate, the school district, including a charter [schools] school, INCLUDING A CYBER CHARTER SCHOOL, or AVTS shall develop guidelines for the participation of children with disabilities in alternate assessments for those children who cannot participate in the local assessment as determined by each child's Individualized Education Program team under the Individuals with Disabilities Education Act and this part.